tardate/LittleArduinoProjects/Electronics101/ResistorTransistorLogic/AND/README.md

 * [Logic Gates using Transistors](http://hyperphysics.phy-astr.gsu.edu/hbase/electronic/trangate.html)
 * [Logic Gates using Transistors #2](https://electrosome.com/logic-gates-using-transistors/) - note, when last checked, the AND circuit is wrong?
 * [Logic AND Gate Tutorial](http://www.electronics-tutorials.ws/logic/logic_2.html) - explains of the basic circuit used here.
+* [TTLBufferDriver project](../../TTLBufferDriver) - a version of this basic AND gate project but with an additional output buffer